Wang-Lin-boop/GeminiMol/README.md

 CUDA_VISIBLE_DEVICES=0 python -u ${geminimol_app}/GeminiMol_Training.py "${geminimol_data}/css_library/" "${epoch}" "${batch_size}" "${GNN}" "${network}" "${label_dict}" "${model_name}" "${patience}" "${geminimol_data}/benchmark.json"
 ```

-#### benchmark the fingerprints and our models
+#### Benchmarking the fingerprints and our models

 Additionally, benchmark test scripts were provided.
 With this code, the community can reproduce the results reported in the paper, explore different model architectures, even incorporate additional molecular similarity data to further enhance the performance of the models.

 It is worth noting that different decoders exhibit varying performance on different tasks and encodings.
 Therefore, it is essential to select the appropriate decoder for each specific molecular encoder and task.
 Consequently, all results should be merged using a data pivot table to analyze the optimal decoder for each encoder-task combination.

 In our work, the hyperparameters of the PropDecoder were chosen based on empirical experience and were not subjected to any hyperparameter tuning.
 Performing further hyperparameter tuning for each task may potentially yield improved performance.

 > Benchmarking molecular fingerprints and our models